Cost of Living in Nottingham: Monthly Budget Guide (2026)

 nottingham monthly budget benchmarks

-Use these figures to build realistic budgets and compare against other cities: Nottingham cost of living (excluding rent) is about 27.9% cheaper than London, while rent comparison shows Nottingham rents run roughly 61.9% lower.
-That gap means your overall monthly budget can stretch farther here, especially if you choose housing outside the city centre.
+Nottingham’s cost of living (excluding rent) is about 27.9% cheaper than London, and rents run roughly 61.9% lower.
+That gap means your overall monthly budget stretches much further here, especially if you pick housing outside the city centre.
+You can check current benchmarks on Numbeo’s Nottingham cost-of-living data.

-Track your actual bills against these benchmarks so you can adjust spending categories precisely and avoid surprises.
+Track your actual bills against these figures so you can adjust spending categories and avoid surprises.

 Rent and Housing Options in Nottingham